Public Water Supply

 There are also much smaller systems, which are referred to as non-public or minor water systems.
 These systems are regulated by the Environmental Complaints and Local Services (ECLS) Division of DEQ.

-Subscribe here to receive our quarterly newsletter which will keep you up-to-date on new rules and regulations, training and education opportunities, funding options, and best practices for your water system, and follow the links below to learn more about the five (5) areas of DEQ’s PWS program.
+Subscribe to our quarterly newsletter which will keep you up-to-date on new rules and regulations, training and education opportunities, funding options, and best practices for your water system, and follow the links below to learn more about the five (5) areas of DEQ’s PWS program.

 Listed below are the five (5) areas of DEQ’s PWS program: